CreativeBlockchainDevelopers/oab-front/README.md

 # OpenArtBlocks-Frontend-Tezos

-This project is part of [OpenArtBlocks](https://github.com/GenArtLabs/OpenArtBlocks), an open-source self-hosted approach to NFT collection publishing on the Tezos and Ethereum blockchains.
+This project is part of [OpenArtBlocks](https://github.com/GenArtLabs/OpenArtBlocks), an open-source self-hosted approach to creating generative art on the Tezos and Ethereum blockchains.
+This allows any artist to create generative art that is constructed only at the time of minting, thus making the art truly generative.

-This is a Vue3 + TypeScript dApp designed for end users.
+This repository is a Vue3 + TypeScript dApp designed for end users.
 It provides a simple interface to connect to the Tezos blockchain network, mint NFTs and explore the minted artworks associated with your FA2 smart contract (which must comply with the [OpenArtBlocks smart contract specifications](https://github.com/GenArtLabs/OpenArtBlocks-Smart-Contract-Tezos)).

 ## Project setup
 ### Set up the repository